 Yes.
 There must be consent for research in place from the donor or a person in a qualifying relationship to the donor immediately before their death.

-If the organs are removed for research only, the establishment must have a HTA licence for removal for research under the Human Tissue Act.
-Most Post Mortem establishments already hold this licence which can be extended by the HTA, to cover other areas where removal of tissue from the deceased takes place.
+If the organs are removed for the purpose of research only, the establishment must have a HTA licence for removal for research under the Human Tissue Act.
+Most Post Mortem establishments already hold this licence, which can be extended by the HTA to cover other areas where removal of tissue from the deceased takes place.
 Designated Individuals are advised to contact the HTA if they wish to extend a licence to cover theatres to enable this activity to take place.

 A serious adverse event (SAE) is defined in the Regulations as ‘any undesired and unexpected occurrence associated with any stage of the chain from donation to transplantation that might lead to the transmission of a communicable disease, to death or life-threatening, disabling or incapacitating conditions for patients or which results in, or prolongs, hospitalisation or morbidity’.